jaehong21/neovim-config/README.md

-This is jaehong21's nvim configuration.
+This is jaehong21's nvim configuration. <br />
 Its main purpose is to provide a comfortable environment for using neovim.

 path: ~/.config/nvim